strobe-audio/strobe-hub/README.md

 - [ ] replace phoenix websocket connection with raw TCP for control messages? phoenix channel stuff is too complex for my needs.
-Would need solid keepalive/drop detection (see above re receiver behaviour when b-caster drops)
+Would need solid keepalive/drop detection (see above re receiver behaviour when b-caster drops).
+Should keep with JSON (rather than Erlang encoding) as the message format (because we might end up re-implementing receivers in many languages).
-- [ ] Fix rebuffering of new receivers
+- [ ] Replace `SourceList.append_source` and `SourceList.append_sources` with
+	`SourceList.append`
 - [ ] No way of getting the currently playing track...
-Should be a method on the zone
+Should be a method on the zone.
+In fact the current source list behaviour needs work.
+The current song is popped off the source list when played, so it only exists in the db and the zone process.
+But on re-start un-finished songs just pop back to the top of the source-list.
+Gotta think of a consistent way to deal with this.
+It definitely involves some kind of `progress` field on the source record (and a corresponding 'start from this offset' function in the actual playback).
 - [ ] Move all source list manipulations into the zone
 - [ ] zones stop when all receievers removed
+- [ ] Fix rebuffering of new receivers

 **Nice to have:**